nancologist/AI-MachineLearning-AtoZ/README.md

 In the above picture we have the simple linear regression and how it is calculated on left.
 The SVR (Support Vector Regression) is also very similar to that.
 But there we have an area above and under the linear regression line, in which we ignore the data we have to calculate our regression line, which is called __Insensitive Tube__.

 As a supervised-learning approach, SVR trains using a symmetrical loss function, which euqally __penalizes__ high and low misestimates.
 Using Vapnik's insensitive approach, a flexible tube of minimal radiu i formed symmetrically around the estimated function, such that the abolute value of errors less than a certain threshold are ignored both above and below the estimate.
 In this manner, points outside the tube are penalized, but those within the tube, either above or below the function, receive no penalty. __One of the main advantages of SVR is that its computational complexity does not depend on the dimensionality of the input space.
 Additionally, it has excellent generalization capability, with high prediction accuracy.__

+__MORI:__ _So I think that's not true what the tutor in this lecture said ("inside the tube the points are going to have no effects").
+They are going to have their part in calculating the Sum of Minmum y distances but outside of this tube the other points are going to suffer a penalty and that's the reason that at the end of this chapter we see in the visualization that the last point (Salary: 1Million for PositionLevel 10 does not effect the prediction curve that much, as it did in the last chapter where we OVERFITTED our polynomial regression using Power 4 or 5 of X)_

 Read more here: